adon-cloudcannon/landing-page-test/src/collections/posts/2022-09-08-choosing-a-cms-for-your-static-site-part-1.md

 If you haven’t already determined your minimum acceptable level of security, this is a great time to lay out which security features are most important to your business.
 You’ll find it will be a great help when it comes to shortlisting CMSs for your team to trial.

-## How much technical support will I get from a new CMS?&nbsp;
+## How much technical support will I get from a new CMS?

 I’m going to go out on a limb here, but I firmly believe that **good support is as important as good software**.
 Support includes, but isn’t limited to, the presence of actual human support staff on the other side of a helpdesk.
 Simply by asking a few questions, you’ll be able to gauge how well a CMS’s support team knows the product.
 How quickly do they respond to your questions?
 Are their responses actually helpful?
 Do they give you a clear explanation and a path to follow?
 Do they go above and beyond, or do they simply refer you to documentation?
 And on that note, **how good is the CMS’s documentation?** (Since your developer or agency partner, if you have them, will likely be your first port of call for technical issues, they’ll be the ideal people to assess the documentation.)